Johan Mårtensson

-Johan Daniel Mårtensson (born 16 February 1989) is a Swedish professional footballer who plays as a midfielder for Greek Super League club Panetolikos.
+Johan Daniel Mårtensson (born 16 February 1989) is a Swedish former professional footballer who played as a midfielder.

 Club career

 GAIS

 During his career at GAIS, he first came from the third-tier club Skövde AIK and, therefore, had some time to adapt to compete at a higher level.
-Mårtensson progressed pretty fast, and he shortly became a key player at GAIS's midfield.
-He showed that he was a great box to box player with good stamina, but also good vision for the game that worked out well with his capable technique.
-Although he's quite young and been capped several times for the Swedish U21 team, he is a bit underrated, maybe because GAIS isn't one of the biggest clubs in Allsvenskan.
-During the 2011 season of Allsvenskan, Mårtensson had improved even more since the season before and showed that on the pitch.
-A bunch of European clubs were following him, with especially some sharp eyes from the Dutch club of FC Utrecht.
+Mårtensson progressed and had shortly became a key player at GAIS's midfield.
+He was capped several times for the Swedish U21 team.

 FC Utrecht

 On 9 July 2011, both GAIS and FC Utrecht confirmed that Mårtensson had signed a four-year contract with the Dutch side.
-It was an undisclosed fee, but Mårtensson was valued at about 1.5 million Euros at that time.

 International career

 Mårtensson was included in the Sweden squad for their friendly against Ivory Coast on 15 January 2015, scoring on his debut.